 This is why wooden deck posts must rest on a solid bearing point that won’t sink or lift up because of frost action in a soil that’s in a cold location.
 You can support wooden deck posts with deck piers in any number of fashions.

-A deck post footing is simply a 20-inch or larger diameter pad of poured concrete down at the bottom of a hole that’s dug is solid soil.
+A deck post footing is simply a 20-inch or larger diameter pad of poured concrete down at the bottom of a hole that’s dug in solid soil.
 The bottom of the hole needs to be below the local frost level.

 I’ve seen treated lumber, rated for below-ground burial, eaten by termites.
-I’ve come to believe it’s best not to place wood in contact with soil as I don’t want to hope it will not rot.
+I’ve come to believe it’s best not to place wood in contact with the soil as I don’t want to hope it will not rot.
 Hope is the emotion of last resort.

 A concrete deck pier is simply a column of concrete that rises up out of the soil and a wooden post is connected to this concrete column.
-Usually the pier is 6 to 8 inches in diameter.
+Usually, the pier is 6 to 8 inches in diameter.

 The wider bottom helps distribute the weight of the deck on a wider footprint of soil so the pier doesn’t sink into the ground.
 The piers come in different heights depending upon the frost level in your area and the depth to solid soil.

-You can also pour your own concrete deck piers.
+You can also pour your own DIY concrete deck piers.
 There are any number of handy plastic or cardboard forms that allow you to create your own professional looking piers.
 The key is to place them in the exact position making sure the wooden deck posts rest centered on the concrete pier.